ap-unil-2025/ada-course-materials/README.md

 # ADA Course Materials Website

-This repository contains the source files for the Applied Data Analysis course website.
+This repository contains the source files for the Advanced Data Analytics course website.

 The website is automatically built and deployed using GitHub Pages.